Day 1 – Arrival in Istanbul (-)

 Day 2 – Byzantine & Ottoman Relics Tour, Overnight in Istanbul

 Your pick up from your hotel will come in the morning at 08:30 to take you to go on and visit St. Hagia Sophia.
 Hagia Sophia is one of the greatest surviving examples of Byzantine architecture because of its magnificent artistic value and its interior is decorated with mosaics, marble pillars and colourful coverings.The temple itself was so richly and artistically decorated that Justinian proclaimed “Solomon, I have outdone thee “ Justinian himself had overseen the completion of the greatest cathedral ever built up to that time, and it was to remain the largest cathedral for 1,000 years more up until the completion of the cathedral in Seville in Spain.
 Just across from St. Sophia is theBlue Mosque, which is famously recognizable its grand scale with having its six minarets that were built between 1609 and 1616 – Sultan Ahmet I had decorated the inside with 21,043 tiles from Iznik in a dominant blue colour because of its magnificent interior decoration of blue Iznik tiles is how the name of ‘ Blue Mosque’ came to be.
 You will also go on to take a visit to the Ancient Hippodrome which was the scene for the chariot races, there is also 3 monuments grounded here which are named – The Obelisk of Theodosius, The Bronze Serpentine Column and the Column of Constantine.
 We will continue onwards to see Topkapi Palace – the great palace of the Ottoman sultans dating from the 15th to the 19th centuries and hosts an exquisite collection of cyrstal, silver, and Chinese porcelain.
 You are also able to find here the robes that were worn by the sultans and their families, famous jewels of the Imperial Treasury, miniatures, and the Holy Mantle; enshrining relics of the Prophet Mohammed.
-To conclude your day of touring there will be a short drive to the exotic Grand Bazaar, which is one of the most colourful institutions of Istanbul.
+To conclude your day of touring there will be a short drive to the exotic Grand Bazaar (You can ask for other language options)., which is one of the most colourful institutions of Istanbul.
 The tour will finish around 17:00 and its then on back over to your hotel for the evening.
 (Breakfast and Lunch Included)

 Day 3 – Bosphorus Cruise Tour, Overnight in bus